 Swords and lances were not the only weapons used in the bloody battles of the Middle Ages.

 The popularity of a weapon was based on various factors, including its effectiveness, quality and cost.
-However, in the middle of the fighting, a weapon’s mark on the opponent finally proved its value.
+However, a weapon’s mark on the opponent finally proved its value during the fighting.

 Kelly DeVries, a medieval war expert at Loyola University, states that medieval weapons rarely surpassed metal armour.
 “But blunt force trauma, the smashing of the bones, will incapacitate somebody.”
 It is not a must for the weapon to kill to be vital.
 It just had to draw an opponent out.